hazemelh/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/samples/Sample3_AnalyzeConversationWithLanguage.md

 This sample demonstrates how to analyze an utterance.
 To get started, you'll need to create a Cognitive Language service endpoint and an API key.
 See the [README](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/cognitivelanguage/Azure.AI.Language.Conversations/README.md) for links and instructions.

 To analyze an utterance, you need to first create a `ConversationAnalysisClient` using an endpoint and API key.
 These can be stored in an environment variable, configuration setting, or any way that works for your application.
-To analyze an utterance, you need to first create a `ConversationAnalysisClient` using an endpoint and API key.
-These can be stored in an environment variable, configuration setting, or any way that works for your application.
 You can find the endpoint and API key in **Keys and Endpoint** under your Language resource in the Azure portal.

 ```C# Snippet:ConversationAnalysisClient_Create
 Uri endpoint = new Uri("{endpoint-url}");